ftremblay/Styx/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**_Prefabs (.prefab files)**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Resources (if we need to instantiate a prefab during runtime, we need to put the .prefab file her**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Resources (if we need to instantiate a prefab during runtime, we need to put the .prefab file her)**

 &nbsp;&nbsp;&nbsp;&nbsp;**Builds (.exe files)**

-The hiearchy in a Unity Scene must be clean all the time.
+The hierarchy in a Unity Scene must be clean all the time.
 We will add a hierarchy template for Unity scene soon.